Mpilo-K/mpilo_site/content/blog/an-african-savanna/index.md

 - Ecology
 date: "2022-02-28"
 draft: false
-excerpt: Savannas cover approximately half of the African land surface and one fifth of the land surface of the world.
+excerpt: Savannas cover approximately half of the African land surface and one fifth of earths' land surface.
 They are one of the most important, but least understood terrestrial ecosystems.
-They are the basis of the African livestock industry and the wildlife they support is of key importance in bringing in tourists.
+They are the basis of the African game and livestock industry.
 layout: single
-subtitle: Form to email feature powered by Formspree
+subtitle: Savannas are breath-taking
 tags:
 - savanna-ecology
 title: The African Savanna Ecosystem